-EDWARD GILON, Chairman,

-PATRICK M. HAVERTY,

-CHAS.
-E. WENDT,

-VAN BRUGH LIVINGSTON,
+EDWARD GILON, Chairman.
+PATRICK M. HAVERTY, CHAS.
+E. WENDT, VAN BRUGH LIVINGSTON,

-Board of Assessors.
+Office of the Board of Assessors,

+No. 111⁄2 CITY Hall,

+New York, October 18, 1886.

-OFFICE OF THE BOARD OF ASSESSORS, No. 111⁄2 CITY HALL, NEW YORK, October 18, 1886.
-PUBLIC NOTICE IS HEREBY GIVEN TO THE owner or owners, occupant or occupants of all houses and lots, improved or unimproved lands affected thereby, that the following assessments have been completed and are lodged in the office of the Board of Assessors, for examination by all persons interested, viz.:
+PUBLIC NOTICE IS HEREBY GIVEN TO THE PUBLIC NOTICE IS HEREBY GIVEN TO THE owner or owners, occupant or occupants of all houses and lots, improved or unimproved lands affected thereby, that the following assessments have been completed and are lodged in the office of the Board of Assessors, for examination by all persons interested, viz.:

-List 2228.
-No. 1.
+List 2228, No. 1.
 Regulating, grading, setting curb and gutter stones and flagging in One Hundred and Fifty-fifth street, from Elton to Courtland avenue.